 And there are other fee-free cards which earn more on purchases!
 For example, the Citi Double Cash earns 1% back when you make a purchase, and another 1% back when you pay it off.

 The Discover it Miles earns 1.5 miles per $1 you spend (1.5% back) – and your miles are doubled at the end of your 1st 12 billing cycles.
 So it’s effectively a 3% back card for the 1st year.

 However, none of those cards have a sign-up bonus.

-Plus, folks who spend a lot on certain expenses might do better with the bonus cash back categories on cards like the Chase Freedom, Discover it, AMEX Blue Cash EveryDay, and AMEX Blue Cash Preferred.
+Plus, folks who spend a lot on certain expenses might do better with the bonus cash back categories on cards like the Chase Freedom, Discover it, Blue Cash Everyday® Card from American Express, and Blue Cash Preferred® Card from American Express.

 I wouldn’t rush to get this card, especially if you don’t already have a Charles Schwab account.
 But if you do, it might be worth considering to earn cash back in non-bonus categories.